davidkreitmeir/academic-kickstart/content/authors/admin/_index.md

 My research interests include Political Economy, Applied Econometrics, and Civil conflict & Human Right Violations.
 <!--- My current projects aim to contribute to a better understanding of the role of institutions in the context of human rights violations. --->

 I enjoy sinking my teeth into data projects and apply modern ML and High Dimensional methods to answer empirical questions and create novel datasets.
+My research uses financial data and methods to answer questions in Political Economy, where data is scarce or unreliable.